-We have already stated the importance of temporal scale in climatology.
-It is also important to emphasize that climatology involves the study of atmospheric phenomena along many different spatial scales.
-There is usually a direct relationship between the size of individual atmospheric phenomena and the time scale in which that phenomenon occurs (Figure 1.1).
+Just as temporal scale is important, climatology also involves the study of atmospheric phenomena along many different spatial scales.
+There is usually a direct relationship between the size of individual atmospheric phenomena and the time scale in which that phenomenon occurs (FIGURE 1.1).
 The microscale represents the smallest of all atmospheric scales.
 Phenomena that operate along this spatial scale are smaller than 0.5 km (0.3 mi) and typically last from a few seconds to a few hours.
 A tiny circulation between the underside and the top of an individual leaf falls into this category, as does a tornado funnel cloud, and everything between.
-A larger scale is the local scale, which operates over areas between about 0.5 and 5 km (0.3 to 3 mi) about the size of a small town.
+A larger scale is the local scale, which operates over areas between about 0.5 and 5 km (0.3 to 3 mi)-about the size of a small town.
 A typical thunderstorm falls into this spatial scale.